debianos33/DirtyBomb-Mod/README.md

+You can use any injector you want; it doesn’t matter which one you use.

 - CROSSBOW / DEFIB / REVIVE GUN -

 While using the teleport, pair it with the crossbow, defib, or revive gun for extremely consistent, near-100% hit/revive accuracy.